Getting Started with MCP Server

 )

-# Execute the suggested actions
+# Execute AI-suggested actions

 brobot.click("login_button.png")